ibm-cloud-docs/containers/storage-file-vpc-managing.md

 When you set up persistent storage in your cluster, you have three main components: the Kubernetes persistent volume claim (PVC) that requests storage, the Kubernetes persistent volume (PV) that is mounted to a pod and described in the PVC, and the file share.
 Depending on how you created your storage, you might need to delete all three components separately.
 {: shortdesc}

-The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
-{: beta}

-The following limitations apply to the add-on beta.
+The following limitations apply to the add-on.

 - It is recommended that your cluster and VPC are part of same resource group.
 If your cluster and VPC are in separate resource groups, then before you can provision file shares, you must create your own storage class and provide your VPC resource group ID.
 For more information, see [Creating your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
 - New security group rules were introduced in cluster versions 1.25 and later.
 These rule changes mean that you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
 For more information, see [Adding {{site.data.keyword.filestorage_vpc_short}} to apps](/docs/containers?topic=containers-storage-file-vpc-apps).